gfoss/SnowFROC_2013_CTF/README.md

 	[heath novak]		heath@carcarius.com
 	[chris rossi]		crossi@appliedtrust.com

-If you get stuck or to verify flags, see:
+If you get stuck or would like to verify flags, see:

         ./help/solutions.txt
         ./help/flags.xlsx